gspear/deploy-spring-microservices-to-aws-ecs-fargate/05-currency-conversion-service/readme.md

 ```
 ```
 Running with docker-compose
-docker-compose-up will run the yaml that will create the three containers and their dependencies.
+docker-compose-up will run the yaml that will create the three containers
 ```
 #### Test API
 - http://localhost:8100/api/currency-conversion-microservice/currency-converter/from/EUR/to/INR/quantity/10